 It’s the same way with strategic planning.
-There are several things you should DO and there are many things you should make sure you DON’T do.
+There are several things you should absolutely do in your strategic planning sessions and there are many things you should avoid at all costs.

 Be sure you DO the following:

-- Focus your strategy —If you walk away from your planning session with a giant “To Do” list then you’ve failed.
+If you walk away from your planning session with a giant “To Do” list, then you’ve failed.
 The more focused your plan is, the more effective it is.
 I’ve seen some strategic plans that contain 10 or more strategies.
 You can’t possibly accomplish all that.
 So don’t even try.
 At your strategic planning session, ask what two or three strategic initiatives—that if we accomplished them—would result in a domino of success for us?

 Make sure you DON’T do the following:

-- Use too much data—Death by data.
-If you come to a planning session with charts, graphs and 100+ reams of paper bearing analytical data you just killed your session.
+Death by data.
+If you come to a planning session with charts, graphs and 100+ reams of paper bearing analytical data, then you just killed your session.
 Please note I’m not saying don’t use any data.
 Research is critical when it comes to planning.
-The key is too much For planning sessions, keep data at a high summary level and then if details are warranted whip it out.
+The key is too much data.
+For planning sessions, keep data at a high summary level and then if details are warranted whip it out.
 At your strategic planning session, make sure you strike the right balance with your research.

 Jim Collins says, “Good is the enemy of great.”
 You won’t have a high performing credit union or bank by just having a “good” planning session.
 It has to be great.
 Following the above do’s and don’ts will move your organization to the greatness you desire.